FAIR BOOK

 2.

-Hand-crafted gift bag - may be hand-crafted or decorate an existing bag
+Hand-crafted gift bag - may include embellishments

 3.